Coloman of Galicia: Early life

 Coloman was the second son of Andrew II of Hungary and his first wife, Gertrude of Merania.
 Andrew's father (Coloman's grandfather), Béla III of Hungary, was the first king of Hungary to conquer the Principality of Galicia in 1188.
-Béla granted Galicia to the teenager Andrew, but Andrew was unpopular, especially because his troops did not respect the Galicians' Orthodox faith.
+Béla granted Galicia to his son Andrew, but the young prince was unpopular, especially because his troops did not respect the Galicians' Eastern Orthodox faith.
 The Galicians expelled him in 1189 or 1190, but he did not abandon his claim to Galicia.

-After Roman Mstislavich, who had united the principalities of Volhynia and Galicia under his rule, died fighting against the Poles in 1205, Andrew launched a military campaign against Galicia in almost each year.
+After Roman Mstislavich, who had united the principalities of Galicia and Volhynia (centered in Volodymyr-Volynskyi, thus: Lodomeria), died fighting against the Poles in 1205, Andrew launched a military campaign against Galicia-Volhynia in almost each year.
 He adopted the title of "King of Galicia and Lodomeria" in token of his claim to both principalities.
 Initially, he supported Roman Mstislavich's minor sons, Daniel and Vasilko Romanovich, against Vladimir Igorevich and his brothers, who also claimed Galicia.

 Coloman was born in 1208.
 According to historians Márta Font and Gábor Barabás, he was named most probably for Coloman of Stockerau, an Irish pilgrim who had been martyred in Austria in 1012.
 Coloman's mother showed blatant favoritism towards her German kinsmen and courtiers, which outraged the native lords.
 She was murdered by a group of Hungarian noblemen in September 1213, shortly after her husband departed for a new military campaign against Galicia.
 Andrew returned to Hungary, but only after appointing a Galician boyar (or nobleman), Vladislav Kormilichich, to lead the Hungarian army to Galicia.
 Kormilichich took control of the principality on Andrew's behalf.
 Leszek the White, Duke of Poland, granted asylum to Daniel and Vasilko Romanovich and made an alliance with princes Alexandr Vsevolodovich of Vladimir and Mstislav Yaroslavich of Peresopnytsia.
 They invaded Galicia and routed Kormilichich, but they could not capture the capital of the principality.

 In a letter to Pope Innocent III, Andrew stated that Galician boyars had proposed him to grant Galicia to Coloman.
 According to the Galician–Volhynian Chronicle, Leszek the White was the first to suggest the same idea, also proposing his daughter, Salomea, to Coloman.
 Andrew and Leszek had a meeting in Szepes in the autumn of 1214.
 They reached a compromise, which included the marriage of Coloman and Salomea and the cession of two western Galician towns, Przemyśl and Lubaczów, to Leszek.
-The Hungarian and Polish armies invaded the principality and put an end to Vladislav Kormilichich's rule before the end of the year.
+The Polish and Hungarian armies invaded the principality and put an end to Vladislav Kormilichich's rule before the end of the year.

 [Andrew II] marched against [Leszek the White] whom [Daniel Romanovich] was visiting at that time.
 [Thereupon Leszek] sent his envoy Lestič and the boyar Pakoslav [to Andrew] with the [following] message: "It is not proper for a boyar to reign in [Halych]; marry my daughter to your son [Coloman] and let him rule in [Halych].
 [Andrew] liked Pakoslav's [advice].
 He held council with [Leszek] in [Szepes] and took [Leszek's] daughter for his son.